realityexpander/How_to_program_from_ground_up/08-StructuredProgramming.md

     // C program to demonstrate the use of "primitive types" and "structs" in structured programming.
     #include <stdio.h>  // <-- Include the standard input/output library.

-    struct Point {  // <-- `Point` is a programmer-defined type that is made up of other types (Structure or "struct") int x;
+    struct Point {  // <-- `Point` is a programmer-defined type that is made up of other types (Structure or "struct".) int x;
        int y;
        char colorIdChar;  // <-- `char` is a type that represents a single ASCII character (1 byte.)